 Be Sure the Gel is Tacky and Not Wet When Applying

-Speaking of tacky, your gel needs to be tacky when you apply the lace.
+Speaking of tacky, your gel needs to become tacky when you apply the lace.
 If the gel is wet, it will seep through the lace prior to drying and be stuck to your head.
-I’m sure you’ve tried to comb out the “stuck” pieces.
+I’m sure you’ve tried to comb out the “stuck” pieces of hair.
 Lifting these strands of hair will cause the gel to flake and turn white.
-I prefer to blowdry mine on a cool setting.
+I prefer to blow dry my lace on a cool setting.
 For more details on this, checkout my previous blog post.

 How do I know when it’s tacky?

 I like to test my tackiness with the very tip end of a rat-tail comb.
 The pinpoint end is just enough to see if your gel is ready for the lace or not.
 If the comb sticks to the gel, it’s tacky.
 Ifthe comb does not stick, the gel is still too wet.

 Blow Dry Once Applied

-Once you’ve applied your lace to your tacky gel, blow dry the gel until its completely dry using a cool settings.
-If the gel is not completely dry, as hairs, your hands, combs, hats, headbands or anything else touch the glue, they will dry in place.
+Once you’ve applied your lace to your tacky gel, blow dry the gel until its completely dry using a cool setting.
+If the gel is not completely dry, as hairs, your hands, combs, hats, headbands or anything else touch the gel, they will dry in place.
 When you go to remove the items, they will cause the gel to flake and the lace to appear white.

 I know sweating is something most of us do and some of us more than others.
-The truth of the matter is, this gel is not water resistant.
+The truth of the matter is, this gel is not water-resistant.
 If you sweat profusely like I do, I would not use this gel during times of increased sweating.
 For example, try applying your wig after your workout.
 If you apply prior to sweating, your sweat will cause the gel to turn white.
-Trying patting it dry if you do notice sweating.
+Trying patting the area dry if you do notice sweating.
 If you can, use a blow dryer to “re-dry” the gel as soon as possible.

 Did this article help you?
 Do you have any tips on preventing the presence white residue on your lace?
 Let me know in the comments sections below.
 I always respond!